nikbearbrown/claude-code-for-students/chapters/13-verification.md

 Liskov's contribution is the formal version of *"correct" must be defined before it can be verified*.
 Pass 3 is its operational form.
 You cannot check whether a build does what the user needs until the needs are specified independently of the code.
 The score is the schedule; the SDD is the Liskov contract.[^liskov-note]

 [^liskov-note]: Honest flag.
-The AI Wayback Machine rule in this book is *pre-2000 foundational, deceased by 2001*.
+The AI Wayback Machine rule in this book is pre-2000 foundational, with contributors deceased by 2001.
 Barbara Liskov is alive (born 1939) and her best-known formalization (Liskov & Wing) is 1994 — by strict reading she does not qualify.
-We are keeping her in this chapter because her contribution is the precise intellectual ancestor of the SDD-needs verification pass, and replacing her with a strictly-qualifying figure would weaken the connection the chapter is making.
-The override is a deliberate editorial choice, not an oversight.
-The alternates we considered — Tony Hoare, Margaret Hamilton, Robin Milner — each appear elsewhere in this book.
+She is kept here because her contribution is the precise intellectual ancestor of the SDD-needs verification pass, and replacing her with a strictly-qualifying figure would weaken the connection the chapter is making.
+The alternates considered — Tony Hoare, Margaret Hamilton, Robin Milner — each appear elsewhere in this book.
+The override is deliberate editorial choice, not oversight.

 **Run this:**